magetop/magento2-mobile-application/README.md

-# Magento 2 Mobile App Builder ( Adroid / iOS ) by MageTop
+# Magento 2 Mobile App Builder by Magetop

 **Magento 2 Mobile App Builder ( Adroid / iOS )** by Magetop helps convert your Magento store to Android and IOS Mobile applications and gain customers trust and increase sales.
 Your mobile apps are faster than website and can increase your sales.